 NAIT was voted the number 1 safest campus by international students across Canada

 Life as an international student

-NAIT has students from 91 different countries and have an International Center on campus to help international students transition and settle into life in Canada.
+NAIT has 15,000 students from 86 countries and have an International Center on campus to help international students transition and settle into life in Canada.
 International students can get support on immigration, even before they arrive.
 Each year, NAIT has a student orientation, immigration workshops and one-on-one advice.

 You can have fun and meet new people by joining clubs and organizations, including program-related clubs, sports and fitness clubs, art clubs, and hobby-based clubs.
 You can also gain essential skills through programs and activities like the Conversation Circle, Life After NAIT and a Peer Mentor Program.